-7.0 PROCEDURES FOR OTHER ACTIONS-CONT'D. CONTRACT ISSUANCE-CONT'D.
+7.0 PROCEDURES FOR OTHER ACTIONS (CONT'D) CONTRACT ISSUANCE (CONT'D)

-- A Treasurer appointed under ORC §3313.22 may not be a member of the Board or otherwise regularly employed by the Board [ORC §3313.22(B)]. - No board of education, other than the board of an island school district, shall appoint a person Treasurer who does not hold a valid license issued under ORC §3301.074, unless the person is an Otherwise Qualified Treasurer [ORC §3313.22(B)].
-If the Treasurer fails to maintain that license, the Treasurer is automatically disqualified from further service, unless the Treasurer is an Otherwise Qualified Treasurer [ORC §3313.22(B); WLS 1310]. - A Treasurer shall not be transferred to any other position during the term of the Treasurer's employment or re-employment except by mutual agreement between the Treasurer and the Board [ORC §3313.22(A)]. - Except in the case of the appointment of a Treasurer pro tempore pursuant to ORC §3313.23, if a vacancy occurs in the office of Treasurer, the Board shall appoint a Treasurer for a term not to exceed five (5) years from the preceding August 1st [ORC §3313.22(A)].
+- A Treasurer appointed under ORC §3313.22 may not be a member of the Board, or otherwise regularly employed by the Board [ORC §3313.22(B)]. - No board of education, other than the board of an island school district, shall appoint a person Treasurer who does not hold a valid license issued under ORC §3301.074, unless the person is an Otherwise Qualified Treasurer [ORC §3313.22(B)].
+If the Treasurer fails to maintain that license, the Treasurer is automatically disqualified from further service, unless the Treasurer is an Otherwise Qualified Treasurer [ORC §3313.22(B); WLS 1310 - A Treasurer shall not be transferred to any other position during the term of the Treasurer's employment or re-employment except by mutual agreement between the Treasurer and the Board [ORC §3313.22(A)]. - Except in the case of the appointment of a Treasurer pro tempore pursuant to ORC §3313.23, if a vacancy occurs in the office of Treasurer, the Board shall appoint a Treasurer for a term not to exceed five (5) years from the preceding August 1st [ORC §3313.22(A)].

-The board of education of each school district, and the governing board of an educational service center may appoint one (1) assistant superintendent or more and such other administrators as are necessary, and the board of each city, exempted village, and local school district shall employ principals for all high schools and for such other schools as the board designates, and those boards may appoint assistant principals for any school that they designate [ORC §3319.02(B); WLS 1520].
-In educational service centers and in city, exempted village, and local school districts, administrators and other administrators shall only be employed in accordance with nominations of the Superintendent [ORC §3319.02(C); WLS 1520].
+The board of education of each school district, and the governing board of an educational service center may appoint one (1) assistant superintendent or more, and such other administrators as are necessary, and the board of each city, exempted village, and local school district: 1) Shall employ principals for all high schools and for such other schools as the board designates; and 2) May appoint assistant principals for any school that they designate [ORC §3319.02(B); WLS 1520].
+In educational service centers and in city, exempted village, and local school districts, administrators and other administrators shall only be employed in accordance with Superintendent nominations [ORC §3319.02(C); WLS 1520].

-The board of education or governing board shall execute a written contract of employment with each assistant superintendent, principal, assistant principal, and Other Administrator it employs or re-employs [ORC §3319.02(C); WLS 1520].
-The term of such Limited Contract shall not exceed three (3) years, except that in the case of a person who has been employed as an assistant superintendent, principal, assistant principal, or Other Administrator in the District or center for three (3) years or more, the term of the contract shall be for not more than five (5) years, and unless the Superintendent recommends otherwise, not less than two (2) years [ORC §3319.02(C); WLS 1520; SAAWLS Handbook 2.5].
-If the Superintendent so recommends, the term of the contract of a person who has been employed by the District or service center as an Administrator or Other Administrator for three (3) years or more may be one (1) year, but all subsequent contracts granted such person shall be for a term of not less than two (2) years and not more than five (5) years [ORC §3319.02(C); WLS 1520].
+The board of education or governing board shall execute a written employment contract with each assistant superintendent, Principal, assistant principal, and Other Administrator it employs or re-employs [ORC §3319.02(C); WLS 1520].
+The term of such Limited Contract shall not exceed three (3) years, except that in the case of a person who has been employed as an assistant superintendent, Principal, assistant principal, or Other Administrator in the District or center for three (3) years or more, the term of the contract shall be for not more than five (5) years, and unless the Superintendent recommends otherwise, not less than two (2) years [ORC §3319.02(C); WLS 1520].
+If the Superintendent so recommends, the term of the contract of a person employed by the District or service center as an Administrator or Other Administrator for three (3) years or more may be one (1) year, but all subsequent contracts granted such person shall be for a term of not less than two (2) years and not more than five (5) years [ORC §3319.02(C); WLS 1520].

-All such contracts shall specify: 1) The employee's administrative position and duties as included in the job description adopted under ORC §3319.02(D); 2) The salary and other compensation to be paid for performance of duties; 3) The number of days to be worked; 4) The number of days of vacation, if any; and 5) Any paid holidays in the contractual year [ORC §3319.02(C); WLS 1520; SAAWLS Handbook Article 2 Section 2, Article 2 Section 3, Article 2 Section 4, Article 2 Section 6, Article 3 Section 1, Article 3 Section 2, Article 3 Section 3, Article 3 Section 4, Article 3 Section 5, Article 3 Section 7, Article 3 Section 8, Article 3 Section 10, Article 3 Section 12, Article 4 Section 1 et seq., and Article 8].
+All such contracts shall specify: 1) The Employee's administrative position and duties as included in the job description adopted under ORC §3319.02(D); 2) The salary and other compensation to be paid for performance of duties; 3) The number of days to be worked; 4) The number of days of vacation, if any; and 5) Any paid holidays in the contractual year [ORC §3319.02(C); WLS 1520 and/or 1619].